This article was last updated on Saturday 12 June 2021.

-Residents are urged to take note of the load shedding schedules each day, as Eskom attempts to restore its capacity.
+Residents are urged to take note of the load shedding schedules each day while load shedding is active.

-Eskom-supplied areas are subject to all load shedding, and City of Cape Town customers will soon have to face load shedding like the rest of the country.
+Eskom-supplied areas are subject to all load shedding while the City of Cape Town customers might face lower stage shedding or avoid it for shorter periods.

 Residents can check the load shedding status depending on their location on the area map here.